Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    lack of search capabilities, only a given QNAME will reveal the resource records associated with that name (or that name's non- existence).
 In other words: one needs to know what to ask for, in order to receive a response.
-The zone transfer QTYPE [@RFC5936] is often blocked or restricted to authenticated/authorized access to enforce this difference (and maybe for other reasons).
+There are many ways in which supposed "private" resources currently leak.
+A few  examples are  DNSSEC NSEC zone walking[REF]; passive-DNS services[REF]; etc. The zone transfer QTYPE [@RFC5936] is often blocked or restricted to authenticated/authorized access to enforce this difference (and maybe for other reasons).